|Tide Times (from tidetimes.org.uk)|

 Meteorological effects on the tides are often ignored, however they can be important.
 Tidal heights will be less than shown in the tide tables if the air pressure is high and greater if the pressure is low.
 The graphs show an example of an anticyclone (high pressure) decreasing water levels, and of a low pressure area (storm "Katie") during which the associated storm surge increased the high tide level significantly.
 For anticyclones the water will be about 1cm less deep for every mb above 1013mb.
 In storms the corresponding increase in water height due to the low air pressure may be increased further by a storm surge originating in the English Channel.
 NTSLF forecasts of departures from the tide table values are available for one or two days ahead, but the accuracy depends on the accuracy of the weather forecast.

-A very detailed, animated view of currents in the Solent and Southampton water calculated using a numerical model can be viewed on YouTube.
-There is also a simulation of currents around the Isle of Wight by the research branch of ABP showing how they change during theperiod of a spring tide.
+A very detailed, animated view of currents in the Solent and Southampton water calculated using a numerical model can be viewed on YouTube and predictions for specific days can be obtained from various commecial web sites by subscription.
+A simulation of currents around the Isle of Wight and currents in the Solent between Cowes and Lepe by the research branch of ABP shows how they change during the period of a spring tide.

 N.B.
 NCI is not responsible for and cannot vouch for the accuracy or availability of the data sources and forecasts linked to from this web site.